-The two additional facilities, the Marketing Services Center and the Liberal Arts Center, were completed in 1993 and 1994 respectively.
-The Marketing Services Center is the campus publication building, and the Liberal Arts Center houses the bookstore and Liberal Arts Division.
-Of special note in the Liberal Arts Center are the theater and applied arts.

-In 2002, the College opened two new facilities, the Performing Arts Center and the Instructional Conference Center, which was renamed the Wojcik Conference Center in honor of Illinois State Representative Kay Wojcik.
+The two additional facilities, the Marketing Services Center and the Building L, were completed in 1993 and 1994 respectively.
+The Marketing Services Center is the campus publication building, and the Building L houses the bookstore and Liberal Arts Division.
+Of special note in Building L are the theater and applied arts.
+In 2002, the College opened two new facilities, the Performing Arts Center and the Instructional Conference Center, which was renamed the Wojcik Conference Center in honor of Illinois State Senator Kay Wojcik.

-Inn 2004 the college opened Avanté, Center for Science, Health Careers and Emerging Technologies.
-The Avanté Center encompasses 288,500 square feet of state-of-art learning space including 38 laboratories, 9 lecture halls, nursing lab, and a working dental clinic.
+In 2004 the college opened Avanté, Center for Science, Health Careers and Emerging Technologies.
+The Avanté Center encompasses 292,926 square feet of state-of-art learning space including 38 laboratories, 9 lecture halls, nursing lab, and a working dental clinic.
 An additional campus located in Schaumburg was purchased in 2001.
 This campus is focused on technology training and retraining.

-A hub of the campus, Building A, provides a natural meeting place for students and faculty - and includes a lounge, food service facilities, various student activity offices and student services offices, community meeting rooms and provisions for almost any activity the multi-purpose design might embrace.
+A hub of the campus, Student Center, provides a natural meeting place for students and faculty - and includes a lounge, food service facilities, various student activity offices and student services offices, community meeting rooms and provisions for almost any activity the multi-purpose design might embrace.